KeminaPera/Effective-Java-/di-4-zhang-ff1a-lei-he-jie-kou/di-24-tiao-ff1a-you-xian-kao-lv-jing-tai-cheng-yuan-lei.md

 modifier static in their declarations.
 Despite the syntactic

 similarity, these two kinds of nested classes are very different.
+Each instance of a nonstatic member class is implicitly associated

+with an enclosing instance of its containing class.
+Within instance

+methods of a nonstatic member class, you can invoke methods on

+the enclosing instance or obtain a reference to the enclosing

+instance using the qualified this construct \[JLS, 15.8.4\].
+If an

+instance of a nested class can exist in isolation from an instance of

+its enclosing class, then the nested class must be a static member

+class: it is impossible to create an instance of a nonstatic member

+class without an enclosing instance.